2pai/wit-iot/readme-en.md

 #### Compile The Program

-Use the code below to compile in your IoT Device (NodeMCU ESP8266).
+Use the code below to compile your IoT Device (NodeMCU ESP8266).

 ```c++
 #define SerialMon Serial